Our Elections - 2021 Elections

 Statewide

-4) Call for nominations will be emailed and/or mailed to all eligible Local 1671 members no later than October 8, 2021.
+1. Call for nominations will be emailed and mailed to all eligible Local 1671 members no later than October 25, 2023.

-17) Any nominee whose name is to appear on the ballot may have an official observer of his/her own choosing present in the location ballots bearing his/her name are to be counted.
+1. Any nominee whose name is to appear on the ballot may have an official observer of his/her own choosing present in the location ballots bearing his/her name are to be counted.
 Observers must be AFSCME Council 28 (WFSE) members in good standing.
-The nominee shall notify the Elections Committee by email at [email protected] of his or her choice of observer no later than December 20, 2021 by 5 pm.
+The nominee shall notify Elections Committee by email at [email protected] of his or her choice of observer no later than December 20, 2023 by 5 pm

 Disclaimer: Pursuant to AFSCME International Constitution, Appendix D, Section 2.B., no member of the Elections Committee may be a candidate for office.